Direct Support Fund

 • Projects organizing, educating, or mitigating around the harms of coal field extraction, buildout, and/or pollution.

-• Projects focused on developing new community leadership, collective strategizing or problem solving, community outreach, or those that support direct action
+• Projects focused on developing new community leadership, collective strategizing or problem solving, community outreach, or those that support non-violent, lawful direct action (e.g., permitted marches, trainings, canvassing).

-• Projects that are led by systemically under-represented and under-funded communities (i.e. people of color, rural, and low income)
+• Projects led by under-represented and under-funded communities (i.e. people of color, rural, and low income)

-• Activities pursued in collaboration with other activists, groups or communities
+• Activities in collaboration with other activists, groups or communities

 We do not consider: